-Other names for mini face lifts include S lifts, weekend lifts, or names that are advertised by large companies.
-These companies claim exclusive operations by their advertising; however, the American College of Surgeons has always stated that all operations should be open to peer review and not secret.
-These are felt to be S-type lifts.
+Other names for mini facelifts include S-lifts, weekend lifts, or names that are advertised by large companies.
+These companies claim exclusive operations in their advertising; however, the American College of Surgeons has always stated that all operations should be open to peer review and not secret.
+These exclusive operations are typically felt to be S-type lifts.

 Our most common facelift is a lower facelift with a MACS component.
 This tightens the neck and jowls the best.
 It repositions the cheek fat higher where it looks youthful and natural.
 Sutures are used (MACS component) to reposition the fat and then re-drape the skin.
 We don’t want to pull the skin tight and cause an unnatural look.